 The intent of the Villanova Internship Program (VIP) is to provide meaningful, preprofessional work experience for students.
 The VIP is a partnership among the interns, the sponsoring company and the College.
 The overriding goal is to better prepare students to compete in the job market.
-Students should contact the Office of Business Relations, Bartley Hall 1047 for complete information and procedures.
+Students should contact the Center for Student Advising and Professional Development, Bartley Hall 0028 for complete information and procedures.